Sign Up for a Free Account

 Historical note and terminology

 Definitions.
 Pain is generally defined as an unpleasant sensory and emotional experience associated with actual or potential tissue damage or described in terms of such damage.
 Pain can be acute or chronic.
 Acute nociceptive pain due to inflammation can also become chronic inflammatory pain.
 Further definitions are used for special types of pain.
-Terminology is covered further in other MedLink Neurology articles on pain: chronic pain, central neuropathic pain, phantom limb pain, and cancer pain.
+Terminology is discussed further in other MedLink Neurology articles on pain: chronic pain, central neuropathic pain, phantom limb pain, and cancer pain.

 Pain in antiquity.
 In ancient societies, pain was thought to be a result of external magical forces.
-Ayurvedic medicine in India included the use of herbals as analgesics, and acupuncture was used for relieving pain in ancient China.
-Aristotle (384 BC to 322 BC) theorized that pain was the opposite of "pleasure" and apart from the traditional "5 senses."
+Ayurvedic medicine in India included the use of herbals as analgesics, and acupuncture was used for pain relief in ancient China.
+Aristotle (384 BC to 322 BC) theorized that pain was the opposite of "pleasure" and set apart (or separate) from the traditional "5 senses."
 The use of natural electricity for pain was documented in the first century.
 Intractable headache was treated with the discharge of the organ of electric fishes.

 Understanding of the basic mechanisms of pain.
 In the 18th century, Erasmus Darwin started an analysis of "unpleasantness" and attributed pain to overstimulation of one of the five senses (04).
 The relation of pain to peripheral injury had already been recognized some years earlier.
-The difference between touch and pain as sensations of the skin and other organs was pointed out by Weber in the 19th century (40).
-In the last decade of the 19th century, Henry Head established the referral of pain to the skin from a deep lying structure (ie, the occurrence of arm pain following stimulation of the pericardium) (12).
+The difference between touch and pain as sensations of the skin and other organs was pointed out by Weber in the 19th century (49).
+In the last decade of the 19th century, Henry Head established the referral of pain to the skin from a deep lying structure (ie, the occurrence of arm pain following stimulation of the pericardium) (14).
 Head’s studies of herpes zoster led to the discovery of segmental distribution of sensory nerves.

 Role of the neurologist in the management of pain.
 The neurologist is increasingly involved in the multidisciplinary treatment of patients with chronic pain, and neurologic pain management is now recognized as a subspecialty of neurology by the American Board of Psychiatry and Neurology.
 The American Academy of Neurology recognizes the undertreatment of patients with chronic nonmalignant pain and provides clear recommendations to help neurologists in the ethical and effective treatment of patients with pain.